We've independently reviewed this article to make sure it's as accurate as we can make it.

 Stuck trying to stop your dishwasher from restarting?

-If your dishwasher keeps restarting, please clean the buttons, and check the timer motor.
-You can also try resetting your dishwasher or replacing the control panel to solve the issue.
+If your dishwasher keeps restarting, please clean the buttons and check the timer motor.
+I also recommend resetting your dishwasher or replacing the control panel.

 Solving A Restarting Dishwasher